Nenad-Matic/node.js-social-network-simul/README.md

 Dependencies:
 1. Node.JS

 TODO improvements
 1. there is no database implementation.
 The data is read from supplied json file and loaded as an object array at runtime.
-This is flawed; nonetheless it served well for demo.
+This is flawed for many reasons; nonetheless it served well for a demo.
-2. organize server-side files and functions
-3. organize client-side files and functions
+2. organize client-side files and functions and improve GUI/graphics of the demo
-4. gui for demo
-5. tidy up